bingomanatee/wonderlandlabs-monorepo/packages/forest/README.md

 Forest by default will cache every eight branches.
 You can manually lower the cacheInterval when you configure forest by passing it as a constructor parameter. (todo: tree-level config for cacheInterval).
 You can even set it to 0 to create rolling caches for each branch,

 Caches can of course get pretty heavy after a while.
-However, every time you create a cache, it will clear out caches above it, so a tree will never have more than one cached branch -- unless it has a transaction(scope); cache-clearing is blocked by a scope, so that you're not constantly destroying/recreatig caches when scopes are active.
+However, every time you create a cache, it will clearData out caches above it, so a tree will never have more than one cached branch -- unless it has a transaction(scope); cache-clearing is blocked by a scope, so that you're not constantly destroying/recreatig caches when scopes are active.
 But clearing out the last transaction should garbage-collect caches below the last one.

 ### The Tradeoffs